 1. Know that you will never change your boyfriend’s mother

 If you’ve ever tried to break a habit or change something about yourself, you know how hard it is.
-There are things about me that I’d love to change – I want to lighten up, be more accepting of myself, be less critical of my husband, and say what I think instead of clamming up.
-I really really want to make these changes in my life, yet I keep reverting to my old ways.
+We all have things we’d love to change about ourselves.
+For instance, I want to lighten up, be more accepting of myself, be less critical of my husband, and say what I think instead of clamming up.
+I really want to make these changes in my life, yet I keep reverting to my old ways.

-2. Accept that you probably can’t change your boyfriend
+2. Accept that you can’t change your boyfriend

 Relationship problems are difficult to resolve even when everyone involved is willing and wants to change!
 If your boyfriend isn’t changing how he interacts with his family, it’s not a sign he doesn’t love you.
 His family dynamics have been going on for decades – since before your boyfriend was even born!
 Relationship patterns like that aren’t easily broken.